Nondiscrimination & Accessibility

 Service animals, as defined by the Americans with Disabilities Act, are dogs who have been trained to help an individual with a specific documented disability.

-Service animal must always be under the handler's control, using:
+Service animals must always be under the handler's control, using:

 • voice command, if the hander's disability or dog's work task prevents using a leash